 The Robotiq 2-Finger Adaptive Gripper is meant to be used on an industrial robot.
-The robot, Gripper and any other equipment used in the final application must be evaluated with a risk assessment.
-It is the robot integrator's duty to ensure that all local safety measures and regulations are respected.
-Depending on the application, there may be risks that need additional protection/safety measures, for example, the work-piece the Gripper is manipulating may be inherently dangerous to the operator.
+The robot, Gripper, and any other equipment used in the final application must be evaluated with a risk assessment.
+It is the robot integrator's duty to ensure that all local safety measures and regulations are met.
+Depending on the application, there may be risks that require additional protection/safety measures, for example, the work-piece the gripper is manipulating might be inherently dangerous to the operator.